Reusing Previous Computations

 sum([child.height for child in self.children.get()])

-The nice thing about get is it makes the dirty flag operations automatic, and therefore impossible to forget.
-It also make the code a little nicer to read.
+The nice thing about get is that it makes the dirty flag operations automatic, and therefore impossible to forget.
+It also makes the code a little nicer to read.

 Finally, to reset the dirty flag, let’s make the caller pass in a new value when “set”-ting the field.
 This guarantees that the dirty flag and the value are updated together: